Propagation complete encodings of smooth DNNF theories: Introduction

-The effect of generating clauses by explaining conflicts in a propagator can be limited, if the generated clauses do not use auxiliary variables.
-As pointed out in~\cite{ANORS13}, in some situations the number of such clauses needed to prove unsatisfiability is exponentially larger than if the solver can make decisions also on auxiliary variables in a CNF encoding of the constraint and so, these variables can be included in the generated clauses.
-The encoding can be included into the instance in different ways.
-It can be included at the beginning of the search or only if the constraint appears to be active in the search process as in lazy approaches~\cite{ANORS13}, where a propagator that participates in many conflicts is replaced by a CNF decomposition during run-time.
-There are also approaches that resolve a conflict by extending the instance by clauses that contain auxiliary variables new in the instance by lazily expanding a corresponding part of a large known encoding of the constraint~\cite{AS12,GHS19}.
+There are also approaches using an explicit CNF encoding of a constraint in a CP solver.
+A CNF encoding can be included into the instance at the beginning of the search or only if the constraint appears to be active in the search process as in lazy approaches~\cite{ANORS13}, where a propagator that participates in many conflicts is replaced by a CNF decomposition during run-time.
+A solver can also resolve a conflict by extending the instance by clauses that contain auxiliary variables new in the instance by lazily expanding a corresponding part of a large known encoding of the constraint~\cite{AS12,GHS19}.
 Specific situations, where a CNF encoding of a DNNF is suitable for use in a SAT instance are described in~\cite{PG05,SS10a}.

+The running time of a clause learning SAT solver can be exponentially larger, if branching in the solver is restricted to make decisions only on the input variables of an encoding, see~\cite{JJ09}.
+A similar effect was observed in~\cite{ANORS13}, when a CP solver cannot make decisions on auxiliary variables of an encoding used for generating clauses by explaining conflicts in a propagator.
+This suggests that the solver can benefit from branching on auxiliary variables and then, it is natural to consider propagation strength on all variables of the encoding and not only on the main or input variables required by domain consistency.
+Here, by propagation, we mean unit propagation which is a standard tool in SAT solvers based on CDCL\@.